TrustsenseDev/Pepsi-Documentation/README.md

 })
 ```

-## Section Element
+### Section Element

-Sections further divide your Tabs into smaller parts.
-Here's how to create a Section:
+Sections are used to group related UI elements.

 ```lua
 local Section = GeneralTab:CreateSection({